-To discover a calm, quiet and fabulous region, you should consider visiting the small Thayatal National Park in Austria.
-You will find the country's smallest national park next to the Czech border, in the Thaya river valley.
+To discover a calm, quiet and fabulous region, consider visiting the small Thayatal National Park in Austria.
+The country's smallest national park is next to the Czech border, in the Thaya River valley.
 The park, just over 13 km2 in size, stretches for 26 kilometres along the border next to the river.

 |Thayatal National Park||Details|